TrevisanGMW/gt-tools/docs/README.md

 <h3>Windows Only - Express Launcher</h3>
 <p>Users running windows can also use the <b>"setup_express_launcher.bat"</b> file to run setup options without opening Maya.
-The same file can be used with arguments to run a launching option directly.
+<br>The same file can be used with arguments to run a launching option directly.
 For example, a shortcut with the argument
-<b>"-launch"</b> (Target: "..\setup_express_launcher.bat -launch") will open Maya directly with the option "Run Only" from the GUI Setup window.
-(Essentially creating a shortcut to use the tools without installing them)</p>
+<b>"-launch"</b> ("..\setup_express_launcher.bat -launch") will open Maya directly with the option "Run Only" from the GUI Setup window, essentially creating a shortcut to use the tools without installing them.</p>

 <!-- Dropdown Menu -->
 <div>